Job Seekers - Success Stories

-Staff from Woodrow Wilson Rehabilitation Center (WWRC) worked with him to address his assistive technology needs and aided him through the process to obtain modifications to his van.
+Staff from Wilson Workforce and Rehabilitation Center (WWRC) worked with him to address his assistive technology needs and aided him through the process to obtain modifications to his van.
 WWRC also provided training on how to use the equipment and operate the vehicle safely.
 When a job as a medical consultant opened at DARS’ Disability Determination Services (DDS) division, Dr. Spetzler applied for and won the position, bringing to DDS the invaluable resource of his medical experience.
 DARS identified his work site needs and created an accommodating workstation for him.

 Dr. Spetzler now earns $60 an hour and generally works between 20 to 25 hours a week.
 His physical rehabilitation has progressed so that he drives himself to and from work and can perform many of his independent living needs.
 He remains committed to helping others and continues to volunteer by mentoring students in Roanoke College’s athletic training program.